openmultiplayer/web/docs/scripting/callbacks/OnPlayerText.md

 ---
 title: OnPlayerText
-description: Called when a player sends a chat message.
+description: This callback is called when a player sends a chat message.
 tags: ["player"]
 ---

 ## Description

-Called when a player sends a chat message.
+This callback is called when a player sends a chat message.

 | Name     | Description                              |
 | -------- | ---------------------------------------- |